Contraction centers in families of hyperkahler manifolds: Hyperk ahler manifolds

-A useful point for us is the following observation from \cite{_Verbitsky:erratum_}.
+2) the orbits of complex structures with no rational vector in the period plane are dense;

+3) the orbit closure of a complex structure whose period plane contains a single rational line $\langle v\rangle$ is a union of irreducible components, each of them consisting of all planes containing a $\Gamma_z$-translate of $v$.

+The following observation from \cite{_Verbitsky:erratum_} (Proposition 2.7) shall be useful.

-\proposition In the last case, the orbit closure is a fixed point set of an antiholomorphic involution, in particular, it is not contained in any complex submanifold nor contains any positive-dimensional complex submanifold.
+\proposition In the third case of the above orbit classification, each irreducible component of the orbit closure is a fixed point set of an antiholomorphic involution (with respect to the natural complex structure obtained by identifying $\Gr_{++}(V)$ with an open subset of a quadric in $\P V_{\C}$, as in the last section).
+In particular, it is not contained in any complex submanifold nor contains any positive-dimensional complex submanifold (even locally).